iuec/uec-tech-standards/_pages/national_services/repeat_caller_service.md

 sidebar: overview_sidebar
 keywords: ITK
 permalink: repeat_caller_service.html
-toc: false
+toc: true
 folder: national_services
 ---

 ## What is the Repeat Caller Service?
-The Repeat Caller Service is a national service operated by HSCIC and is a core part of the Integrated Urgent Care national architecture.
+The Repeat Caller Service is a national service operated by NHS Digital and is a core part of the Integrated Urgent Care national architecture.

+The Repeat Caller Service exists to ensure that NHS 111 professionals assessing a patient's need will have access to the encounter records of calls made within the previous 96 hours, where the patient has called 3 or more times.

 ### Functionality
 The current functions provided by the Repeat Caller Service (RCS) is as follows:

-- Respond to NHS 111 Repeat Caller Queries at the start of every NHS 111 encounter
+- Respond to NHS 111 Repeat Caller queries at the start of every NHS 111 encounter
-- Receive NHS 111 CDA submissions at the end of every NHS 111 encounter
+- Receive NHS 111 Clinical Document Architecture (CDA) submissions at the end of every NHS 111 encounter

 ## How does it work?